hds-sandbox/proteomics-sandbox/develop/teachingmodule.md

 !!! note "Module Outline"

-    ## 1. Introduction to TMT Labeling and Mass Spectrometry
+    1. Introduction to TMT Labeling and Mass Spectrometry <br>

-    ## 2. Retrieving Data and Study Design
+    2. Retrieving Data and Study Design <br>

-    ## 3. Downloading and Processing Data using FragPipe
+    3. Downloading and Processing Data using FragPipe <br>

-    ## 4. Setting Up Study Design in FragPipe
+    4. Setting Up Study Design in FragPipe <br>

-    ## 5. Creating Annotation Files for Each Pool
+    5. Creating Annotation Files for Each Pool <br>

-    ## 6. Data Analysis and Interpretation
+    6. Data Analysis and Interpretation <br>

-    ## 7. Conclusion and Future Directions
+    7. Conclusion and Future Directions